teaching-data-science/intro2ml/chapters/chapter02-02-regression-linearregmodels.md

 ---
-title: 'Chapter 2.2:Linear Regression Models'
+title: 'Chapter 2.2: Linear Regression Models'
 description:
-  ' By exploiting a linear transformation of features, one can predict a numerical target variable.
-In this chapter, we show you how linear regression models work and how they fit into the machine learning world.'
+  ' In this Section, we explain how the linear regression model can be used from a Machine Learning perspective to predict a numerical target variable.
+We use the concepts of loss function and empirical risk minimization to find the linear model that fits the data best.'
 prev: /chapter02-01-regression-lossfunctions
 next: /chapter02-03-regression-polynomialregmodels
 type: subchapter